gjpelletier/delta_method/README.md

 ```
 <img width="3000" height="1800" alt="kdeplot_mocha_example" src="https://github.com/user-attachments/assets/59092744-8992-4062-8ed7-cd759b848776" />

-### Example 3: Bivariate scaled KDE contour plot
+### Example 3: Bivariate KDE and quantile contours

-In this example we use a dataset from seaborn to demonstrate a simple bivariate Kernel Density Estimate (KDE) plot.
+In this example we use a dataset from seaborn to demonstrate a bivariate Kernel Density Estimate (KDE) and quantile contours plot.
 A bivariate KDE plot visualizes the joint probability density function of two continuous variables.
 While a scatterplot shows the individual locations of data points, a bivariate KDE plot focuses on the density of these points, providing a continuous representation of the data's distribution rather than just discrete points.

-The user has the option to plot either scaled (values between the min and max KDE are scaled to values between 0-1) or unscaled KDE values.
-We use scaled KDE values in this example, and we specify the levels for the contour lines of scaled KDE in this example.
-A scatter plot of the data points is also overlaid for comparison with the scaled KDE contours.
+In this example, we demonstrate the following functions:

+- **kde_contour** displays shades of blue indicating the bivariate KDE values
+- **quantile_contour** displays black contour lines labeled with the data quantiles that are enclosed within (e.g. 90% of the data are encloed within the 0.9 contour line).
 ```
 import seaborn as sns
-import matplotlib.pyplot as plt from delta_method import kde_contour
+import matplotlib.pyplot as plt from delta_method import kde_contour, quantile_contour

-iris = sns.load_dataset("iris")
 kde_contour(
     x=iris['sepal_width'],
     y=iris['sepal_length'],
-    scale_kde=True,
-    fill=True,
-    alpha=.5,
-    cmap='Blues',
-    lines=[.05, .10, .25, .5, .75, .9, .95],
-    lines_color='black',
-    clabel=True,
-    clabel_fontsize=8,
-    cbar=False,
 )
+iris = sns.load_dataset("iris")
 plt.scatter(
     x=iris['sepal_width'],
     y=iris['sepal_length'],